laulopezlopez/ryanair-test/README.md

 #### Setup Scripts
 * Clone the repository into a folder
-* Go inside the folder and run on a terminal/command prompt the following command, that will install all the dependencies
+* Go inside the folder and run on a terminal/command prompt the following command to install all the dependencies
 ```
 npm install
 ```